adrhill/julia-ml-course/website/index.md

 If these are features that sound appealing to you, you should learn Julia!

 #### How can I run the notebooks?
-Download or clone the [GitHub repository of this course](https://github.com/adrhill/julia-ml-course/).
-The "lectures" folder contains the notebooks, which you can open in Pluto.
+Running notebooks is described in the *"Opening lectures & homework"* section of the *Installation* notebook.

 Alternatively, you can open the notebook on Binder by clicking *"Edit or run this notebook"*.
 However, Binder can take a prohibitively long time to load.
-Pluto notebooks show an estimate of the loading times above the "Run in Binder" button.
+Pluto notebooks show an estimate of the loading times above the *"Run in Binder"* button.

+If you are familiar with Git, you can also clone the [GitHub repository of this course](https://github.com/adrhill/julia-ml-course/).
+You can then open your local copy of the lectures and homework in Pluto.
+Just make sure to regularly pull to keep your copy of the course up to date.

 #### I found an error or typo.
 What should I do?
 Please help make this course better!